samf01/irbisio-site/content/news/japan’s-iij-deploys-solar-panels-at-shiroi-campus/index.md

 ![solar panel](image10.png "Shiroi data centre campus in Chiba Prefecture.")

-The panels are expected to generate approximately 373MWh annually, amounting to 3 percent of the facility’s needs to help take control of carbon dioxide emissions.
+The panels are expected to generate approximately 373MWh annually, amounting to 3% of the facility’s needs to help take control of carbon dioxide emissions.